yoniker/PokerVault/Courses/Upswing Lab 2.0/Launchpad/Level 5/Level 5-1.md

 "And a lot of the guys you're watching are very successful poker players, so all of them are going to be reasonable at the dance of balance and they're going to make some errors, but the errors are not important.
 They're dancing... balancing in a way where it's not clear to an outside observer."

-"And what I'd like you to pay attention to a students, as well as the balancing act, which you need to get reasonable at, is where and why they're doing something else and what thought process they're using to do it."
+"And what I'd like you to pay attention to as students, as well as the balancing act, which you need to get reasonable at, is where and why they're doing something else and what thought process they're using to do it."